WebDev Track

 2.0 — Static Site Technologies

-WebDev explores ways of building static websites with HTML, CSS, and JavaScript.
-The main goal is to develop ways to present text, diagrams, and code that enhance learning and make reference ideas, tables, and examples easy to find.
-WebDev tests practical methods for managing page space: toggling code visibility, resizing diagrams and images, and using vertical splitters that let users expand overflowing code panels left or right.
+WebDev demonstrates methods for building static websites using HTML, CSS, and JavaScript.
+The primary goal is to develop ways of presenting text, diagrams, and code that enhance learning and make related materials—such as reference tables and examples—easy to locate.
+WebDev also experiments with practical techniques for managing page space: toggling code visibility, resizing diagrams and images, and using splitters that let users expand or contract panels interactively.

 2.1 — Content Organization

-The site organizes information into Tracks, Stories, Bites, and Examples.
-A row of buttons at the page top gives access to various language and technology tracks.
+The site organizes its materials into Tracks, Stories, Bites, and Examples.
+A row of buttons at the top of each page provides quick access to the various language and technology tracks.

 2.2 — Bite Structure

-Most WebDev content appears as bites—short, focused discussions about static web technologies:
+Most WebDev materials appear as “bites”—short, focused discussions about static web technologies:

 • HyperText Markup Language (HTML)